 The average American eats between 225-325 grams of carbohydrates a day[*].

 Every time you eat carbs, you trigger an insulin response.
-It doesn’t matter which type of carbs you eat — simple like processed foods or complex like starchy vegetables– they all get converted into blood sugar for your cells to use in the end.
+It doesn’t matter which type of carbs you eat — simple carbs in processed foods or complex carbs like starchy vegetables– they all get converted into blood sugar for your cells to use in the end.

 The more carbs and sugar you eat, the more glucose gets released into your bloodstream (and therefore more insulin too).
 So when you’re insulin resistant, carbs are your worst enemy.